-A mood board (also known as an inspiration board or a design board) is a visualization or collage of collecting pieces together to create a look.
+A mood board (also known as an inspiration board or a design board) is a collage of collecting pieces together to create a look.
 A mood board plans the look and feel of the room.
-It can be a physical collection of pieces, or can be digital collection of pieces.
+It can be a physical collection of pieces like you often see on HGTV shows, or can be digital collection of pieces.
 Its the process of gathering inspiring pieces together in the early stages of visualizing and planning a room design.

 You can create a mood board digitally in a software such as Canva or Powerpoint.
 You can upload a picture of a rug or couch etc that you are keeping from your room and add additional pieces, paint colors etc as you search online stores for other pieces to add to your desired look.